tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

 Let's test our model on a dataset

-Our dataset is copy of the test set of the UCI ML hand-written digits datasets containing 8x8 images of integer pixels in the range 0 - 16.
-The integers range from 0 - 9
+<div align = "justify">Our dataset is copy of the test set of the UCI ML hand-written digits datasets containing 8x8 images of integer pixels in the range 0 - 16.
+The integers range from 0 - 9</div>

 ```python